 IMPORTANT NOTICE: Students ARE NOT eligible to receive financial aid for classes they have not attended or for audit courses.

 Standards of Satisfactory Progress for Financial Aid Recipients

-I. Program of Study: Students receiving financial aid must be enrolled in a program of study leading to a degree or eligible certificate at the College.
-In order to receive federal financial assistance, all coursework must be required for the student’s declared major at Central Alabama.
+Students receiving financial aid must be enrolled as a regular student in a program of study leading to a degree or eligible certificate at the College.
+A regular student is someone who is enrolled or accepted for enrollment in an eligible institution for the purpose of obtaining a degree or certificate offered by the College.
+Some programs offered by the College are not federal aid approved.
+Inquiries about eligible programs should be directed to the Financial Aid Office.
+In order to receive federal financial assistance, all coursework must be required for the student’s declared program of study at Central Alabama.
+It is the responsibility of the student to make sure his or her declared program of study is accurate at all times in the Office of Enrollment Services.
 Students are responsible for meeting with advisors for guidance in course selection.
-Identification of courses not required for the student’s declared major at Central Alabama will result in cancellation or reduction of the student’s financial aid award.
+Identification of courses not required for the student’s declared program of study at Central Alabama will result in cancellation or reduction of the student’s financial aid award.

-IV.
-Required Grade Point Average: Students enrolled in long-term certificate programs or degree programs (AS, AOT, or AAS) must achieve the following: After Attempting: Minimum Cumulative GPA Completion Rate 0-21 semester credit hours 1.5 58% 22-32 semester credit hours 1.75 62% 33 or more semester credit hours 2.0 67%
+Students enrolled in long-term certificate programs or degree programs (AS, AOT, or AAS) must achieve the following:

 Students enrolled in short-certificate programs (24 – 29 credit hours) must achieve the following: